 Use Glass To Your Advantage

 Finally, it’s important to remember that size is as much mental as it is physical.
 How small a small bathroom is depends not only on the actual size of the space, but also largely on what you do with it and how you see it.
 It’s why small turn of the century bathrooms featured lots of light-reflecting white tile, and why, if you want to build a bigger looking bathroom, you should always opt for clear glass.
 Shower curtains literally close off a whole section of your bathroom, and even frosted glass shower doors visually stop the eye.
 In both cases, it can make the difference between being able to build a separate shower and winding up with a bathroom that just looks cramped.
-That’s why I like this stunning Urban Shower Enclosure – it comes with all the necessary parts (including a rainfall showerhead), but uses a picture perfect frameless shower door to create an unblemished wall of glass you can look right through – visually reducing the footprint of the shower and keeping the bathroom looking wide and open, while still offering a pretty impressively large shower.
+That’s why I like frameless shower doors – they’re made of unblemished walls of glass that you can look right through, visually reducing the footprint of the shower and keeping the bathroom looking wide and open.

 Space and money are any homeowner’s two worst enemies when it comes to remodeling.
 But even if you’re short on both, it doesn’t mean you can’t turn your small bathroom into a dream bathroom, separate shower and all.
 Which of these techniques do you think would work best in your bathroom?
 Are you more concerned about the look of your shower, or the luxury features?